truenas/middleware/docs/userguide/index.rst

 FreeNAS® provides an Alert icon in the upper right corner to provide a visual indication of events that warrant administrative attention.
 The alert system automatically emails the *root* user account whenever an alert is issued.

-To set the email address for the *root* account, go to Account → Users → View Users.
-Click the Change E-mail button associated with the
+To set the email address for the *root* account, go to :menuselection:`Account --> Users --> View Users`.
+Click the "Change E-mail" button associated with the
 *root* user account and input the email address of the person to receive the administrative emails.

 Enable Console Logging
 ----------------------

-To view system messages within the graphical administrative interface, go to System → Settings → Advanced.
-Check the box "Show console messages in the footer" and click Save.
+To view system messages within the graphical administrative interface, go to :menuselection:`System --> Settings --> Advanced`.
+Check the box "Show console messages in the footer" and click "Save".
 The output of **tail -f /var/log/messages** will now be displayed at the bottom of the screen.
 If you click the console messages area, it will pop-up as a window, allowing you to scroll through the output and to copy its contents.

 You are now ready to start configuring the FreeNAS® system.
 Typically, the configuration workflow will use the following steps in their listed order.